Uvacoder/uvacodernotes10b/docs/miscellaneous/quotes.md

 > _Live Long and Prosper._ 🖖

+> _You mistake my choice not to feel as a reflection of my not caring.
+Well, I assure you, the truth is precisely the opposite._ - Spock

 #### Jean-Luc Picard

 > _It is possible to commit no mistakes and still lose.
 That is not weakness, that is life._